Khitish01/Star-Wars/README.md

 You have to install Node.js in your system.
 For that download node package installer from 'https://nodejs.org/en/download/prebuilt-installer' and install.

-Open command prompt and run 'npm i -g @angular/cli' for installing angular globally in your local system.
+Open command prompt and run `npm i -g @angular/cli` for installing angular globally in your local system.

 Clone the project by running the command 'git clone https://github.com/Khitish01/Star-Wars.git' and go to the root directory of the project and open command prompt.
-Run Command 'npm install'.
+Run Command `npm install`.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.